edcarp/organising-committee/minutes/2021-12-08-EdCarp_Organising Committee.md

 Use of 6 coordinated workshops included in the Gold Carpentries Membership

 Outline/purpose of the organising committee.
+Check notes from 06 Oct.
 - suggestions from members
 - quorum
 - governing document